Teething and first teeth - Better Lives Healthy Futures

 Your baby’s teeth begin to come through at around the age of six months, but from three months onwards you will notice signs of teething

-When your baby starts to teethe, you will see signs like red cheeks, sore red gums, them putting their hands and objects into their mouth, or dribbling more than usual.
+When your baby starts to teethe, you will see signs like red cheeks and sore red gums, and your baby may put their hands or other objects into their mouth, or dribble more than usual.

 To help your baby with their teething, try gently massaging their gums with a clean finger.
 A teething ring can be soothing too.